-PGCert Education (Leading Learning and Teaching) MAED4140 Enhancing Learning and Teaching MAED4207 Negotiated Learning (subject knowledge and pedagogy) Any available module with a teaching and learning focus e.g. MAED4071 Learning and Teaching Religions and Values PGDip Education MAED4006 MAED4001 Any available module (Leading Learning Contemporary Issues Research Methods or and Teaching) in Education: theory, policy and practice any available module if exiting with a PGDip
+PGCert Education (Leading Learning and Teaching) MAED4140 Enhancing Learning and Teaching MAED4207 Negotiated Learning (subject knowledge and pedagogy) Any available module with a teaching and learning focus e.g. MAED4071 Learning and Teaching Religions and Values PGDip Education MAED4006 MAED4001 Any available module (Leading Learning Contemporary Issues Research Methods or and Teaching) in Education: theory, any available module if policy and practice exiting with a PGDip

-MA Education (Leading Learning MAED4440 40 credit dissertation on a theme in Leading Learning and Teaching Any available module
+MA Education (Leading Learning and Teaching) MAED4440 40 credit dissertation on a theme in Leading Learning and Teaching Any available module or MA Education (Leading Learning and Teaching) MAED4460 A 60 credit dissertation on a theme in leading learning and teaching.

-and Teaching)

-or

-MA Education MAED4460 A 60 credit dissertation on a theme in leading learning and

-(Leading Learning teaching. -

-and Teaching)